mhjensen/Physics321/README.md

 - Wednesday 2/9: Examples of application of conservations laws (see chapter 4 of Taylor).
   - Video with subtitles at https://youtu.be/d9Ibsy6y23Q
   - Handwritten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2022/NotesFebruary9.pdf
-- Friday 2/11: The Earth-Sun problem and discussion of fourth homework.
+- Friday 2/11: Discussion of fourth homework.
 Deadline fourth homework.
   - Video of first part at https://youtu.be/9q_UUSXdIfA
   - Handwritten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2022/NotesFebruary11.pdf
 - Taylor chapter 4 is the essential reading.
 See also chapter 7 of Malthe-Sørenssen for exercise 6 in homework 4